Brass Ankles

-The Brass Ankles of South Carolina, also referred to as Croatan, lived in the swamp areas of Goose Creek, South Carolina and Holly Hill, South Carolina (Crane Pond) in order to escape the harshness of racism and the Indian Removal Act.
-African slaves and European indentured servants sought refuge amongst the Indians and collectively formed a successful community.
-Many of them are direct descendants of Robert Sweat and Margarate Cornish.
+The Brass Ankles of South Carolina, sometimes referred to as Croatan, lived in the swamp areas of Goose Creek, South Carolina and Holly Hill, South Carolina (Crane Pond).
+Many of them are direct descendants of Robert Sweat and Margaret Cornish.
+Margaret Cornish was documented to be a Black woman living in Surry County, Virginia in 1610, who had a "mulatto" child with Robert Sweat according to records.
+She had previously had a child with John Graweere, one of the First Africans in Virginia.

+History

-Although these individuals were of mixed ancestry and free before the American Civil War, after Reconstruction, white Democrats regained power in the South and imposed racial segregation and white supremacy under Jim Crow laws.
+Although Brass Ankles were of mixed ancestry and free before the American Civil War, after Reconstruction, white Democrats regained power in the South and imposed racial segregation and white supremacy under Jim Crow laws.
 United States Census surveys included a category of "mulatto" until 1930 when the powerful Southern bloc in Congress pushed through requirements to have people classified only as black or white.
 By that time, most Southern states had passed laws under which persons of any known black ancestry were required to be classified in state records as black, under what is known as the "one-drop rule" of hypodescent.

 The binary classifications required individuals to be classified as white or black, even if they had long been recorded and identified as "Indian" (Native American) or mixed race.
 However, most self-identified as Croatan according to death certificates.

-The surnames repeatedly represented among the Brass Ankles according to the 1910 Holly Hill, SC Census records have included: Bryant, Weatherford, Platt, Pye, Jackson, Chavis (disambiguation), Bunch, Driggers, Sweat (Swett), Williams, Russell, Scott, Wilder, and Goins.
-Some of these also are commonly represented among other mixed-race groups, such as the Melungeon in Tennessee and the Lumbee people in North Carolina.
-Over time, people of mixed race often identified with and married more frequently into one or another of the major ethnic groups, becoming part of the white, black, or the Beaver Creek Indians community, for instance.
-Some of the Sweat, Chavis, and Driggers families migrated from the Marlboro County, South Carolina area in the early 1800s.
+The surnames repeatedly represented among the Brass Ankles according to the 1910 Holly Hill, SC Census records have included: Bryant, Weatherford, Platt, Pye, Jackson, Chavis, Bunch, Driggers, Sweat (Swett), Williams, Russell, Scott, Wilder, and Goins.
+Some of these also are commonly represented among other mixed-race groups, such as the Melungeons in Tennessee and the Lumbee people in North Carolina - or Free black people from the Tidewater Region, such as the Chavis family, John Gowen, or Emanuel Driggus, whom they are documented to have descent from.
+According to genealogical analysis, the Sweat, Chavis, and Driggers families were among the first settlers of Marlboro County, South Carolina.

 Numerous people of mixed race have lived in a section of Orangeburg County near Holly Hill called Crane Pond.
 The term "brass ankles" generally was applied to those of mixed ancestry, one can also find the term Brassankles being applied to the mixed race, families of nearby Dorchester and Colleton County, South Carolina.
 They often had a large majority of white ancestry and would have been considered legally white in early 19th-century society.
-The Crane Pond community has maintained its cultural continuity.
-Reflecting on their ethnic diverse ancestry, there are many local stories about the origins of these people.